2pisoftware/testrunner/README.txt

 Acceptance Tests
 Acceptance test drive the user interface to validate the success of user stories against the software.
-Acceptance tests are written as *Ces.php files
+Acceptance tests are written as *Cest.php files
 They provide _before and _after methods
 All public functions whose name starts with 'test' are run as test cases.
 Acceptance tests can provide coverage a much of the code base in broad strokes.